 Wade, England originally ordered production of Irish leprechauns with a Wade, England backstamp for their Fairy Folk collection, but Iris, George Wade's daughter, felt that no Irish leprechaun should leave an Irish factory marked "Wade, England."
 Figures left the factory without marks for a while because of this.

 Pottery produced at Wade in Ulster has a wide variety of markings including Celtic Porcelain by Wade, Ireland, Irish Porcelain, Co.
 Armagh, Shamrock Pottery, Made in Ireland, Made in Ireland by Wade, A Moko Line by Wade Ireland, and a number of other combinations.

 The best pieces are in perfect condition with sharp mold lines and no chips or glaze cracks.
 The molds were reused many times, so some figures don't have sharp definition and these should be avoided.
 Colors vary from a plain golden glaze to a golden glaze with colors added and the distinctive Irish Wade blue/gold glaze.
 Older Whimsies and newer commissioned pieces have bright, clear colors.

 Red Rose estimates that several million Wade Whimsies are in circulation through their distribution alone.
-This availability and the initial low cost—Whimsies were free with the purchase of a box of tea—means that Whimsies are widely collected in the U.S., Canada, and the United Kingdom.
-Many clubs exist, including an "official collectors" club sponsored by Wade.
+This availability and the initial low cost—Whimsies were free with the purchase of a box of tea—means that the series was widely collected in the U.S., Canada, and the United Kingdom.
+Many clubs still exist, including an "official collectors" club sponsored by Wade.
 There are group meetings for Wade collectors everywhere.
 Several price guides are available and new collectors should consult them.

 Wade pieces are easily found anywhere tea drinkers gather.
 They're also widely available on eBay, at Wadefests, and other gatherings of collectors.
 They can be found in thrift shops, yard sales, junk stores, antique stores, and local online sales sites.
 Prices vary widely so do some research before you buy.